jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Projective maps and linear systems.md

 ### Complete and general linear systems

-Complete linear systems of divisors contain all of the [[Riemann surfaces and algebraic curves --- math-199DR/notes/The Riemann-Roch spaces of a divisor#_definition _ effective, positive divisor|effective]] divisors that are [[Riemann surfaces and algebraic curves --- math-199DR/notes/Linear equivalence of divisors#_definition _ linear equivalence|equivalent]] to a given divisor.
+Complete linear systems of divisors contain all of the [[Algebraic curves and Riemann surfaces --- math-199DR/notes/The Riemann-Roch spaces of a divisor#_definition _ effective, positive divisor|effective]] divisors that are [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Linear equivalence of divisors#_definition _ linear equivalence|equivalent]] to a given divisor.
 They allow us to turn the information of how a divisor bounds poles and forces zeroes into just the bounds on poles.
 More importantly, we will see that they keep track of important information about projective maps.

 ##### _definition:_ complete linear system